Wisterpoint/Wisterpoint/README.md

 <h3>What's there</h3>
 <p>
   　 - Information on projects I have worked on, or am currently working on.
-  <br>　 - The free tutorials I make that may be useful for learning but you tell me.
+  <br>　 - Tidbits, so random things I found interesting and wrote about.
   <br>　 - Posts from me about the things I am currently working on.
   <br>　 - Free resources that you can use as long as you follow the respective license.
   <br>　 - And more but why dont you go to my website and have a look for yourself.